Rhinoplasty & Nose Job Surgery in London

 Open Rhinoplasty

-In an open rhinoplasty, a very small incision is made at the columella at the base of the nose between your nostrils.
-Extra incisions are made inside the nose that are very difficult to see.
+Open rhinoplasty techniques involve making a very small incision at the columella at the base of the nose between your nostrils.
+Extra incisions are made inside the nose that are not easy to see.
 An open rhinoplasty results in full visualisation of the bony and cartilaginous framework.
 This permits a more precise correction of the nasal deformity.
-Open rhinoplasty is ideal for correction of the full range of nose deformities and certain types of rhinoplasty are only performed with an open technique such as revision rhinoplasty.
+Open rhinoplasty is ideal for the correction of the full range of nose deformities, and certain types of rhinoplasty are only performed with an open technique, such as revision rhinoplasty.

 Closed Rhinoplasty (endonasal rhinoplasty)

-In a closed rhinoplasty, also known as an endonasal rhinoplasty, the surgeon places incisions inside the nostrils.
+Closed rhinoplasty, also known as endonasal rhinoplasty, involves making incisions inside the nostrils.
 These incisions are not visible after the procedure.
-The disadvantage of a closed rhinoplasty include a limited visualisation and increased difficulty in surgically manipulating the nasal structures.
+The disadvantage of a closed rhinoplasty includes limited visualisation and increased difficulty in surgically manipulating the nasal structures.
 Although not as commonly performed as an open procedure, this procedure does have a reduced recovery time and leaves no visible scars.
-Closed techniques are most commonly the domain of the expert rhinoplasty surgeon and all our rhinoplasty surgeons are equally proficient in closed techniques.

-A septo-rhinoplasty is able address breathing problems affecting the nose.
-Septorhinoplasty is commonly performed for patients that have deviation of the septum.
+Septorhinoplasty is able to address breathing problems affecting the nose.
+Septorhinoplasty is commonly performed for patients that have septal deviation.
 The septum is the midline partition made of both cartilage and bone that divides the nose into two halves.
-An incision is made in the tissue lining the inside of the nose known as the mucosa is then gently lifted off the septum.
-The septum is then straightened using a variety of surgical technique including spreader grafts.
+An incision is made in the tissue lining the inside of the nose, known as the mucosa is then gently lifted off the septum.
+The septum is then straightened using a variety of surgical techniques, including spreader grafts.
 The straighter septum markedly improves breathing through the nose.
-In addition to addressing functional problems, the aesthetics of the nose can be enhanced making a septorhinoplasty a two-in-one procedure.
+In addition to addressing functional problems, the aesthetics of the nose can be enhanced as septorhinoplasty is a two-in-one procedure.

-Rhino-tip correction is designed to address the cartilage part of the nose without any bone work being performed.
-Rhino-Tip surgery can be performed via both an open and closed technique though is most commonly performed with the closed rhinoplasty method to reduce visible scarring.
+Tip rhinoplasty or tip plasty is designed to address the cartilage part of the nose without any bone work being performed.
+Rhino-tip surgery can be performed via both an open and closed technique, though it is most commonly performed with the closed rhinoplasty method to reduce visible scarring.
 Tip reshaping is ideal for those who do not require dorsal hump removal.
 Typical examples of patients who need rhino-tip correction include patients with a large boxy tip.
-Big tips are often rounded which is often because of thick skin.
-Bent or crooked tips often lead to the appearance of one nostril looking bigger than the other which gives rise to nasal asymmetry.
+Big tips are often rounded, which is often because of thick skin.
+Bent or crooked tips often lead to the appearance of one nostril looking bigger than the other, which gives rise to nasal asymmetry.
 Large nostrils can give the impression of a flattened nose when viewed front-on.
 Wide nostrils can be addressed with an alar base reduction.
-Finally the tip rotation can be an issue especially when viewed side-on including over projecting tips which give the appearance of a hook nose and under rotated tips which are less common.
+Finally, tip rotation can be an issue, especially when viewed side-on, including over-projecting tips, which give the appearance of a hooked nose and under-rotated tips, which are less common.

-Patients from certain ethnic background tend to have wider and flatter noses with enlarged nostrils.
+Ethnic rhinoplasty is ideal for patients from certain ethnic backgrounds who tend to have broader and flatter noses with enlarged nostrils.
 Our surgeons employ specialised augmentation rhinoplasty techniques to improve structural support.
 It is often not appropriate to perform conventional reduction rhinoplasty methods in the ethnic nose.
-Cartilage can harvested from a number of sites including the ear or rib.
+Cartilage can be harvested from a number of sites, including the ear or rib.
 The harvested cartilage is carefully reshaped to fit the recipient site.
 Alar base reduction is an ideal procedure to reduce the width of the nostrils.
-In some Far Eastern patients, the inner part of eyelids is webbed as it blends with the nose.
-Often this will also be corrected at the time of the ethnic rhinoplasty.
+In some Far Eastern patients, the inner part of the eyelids is webbed as it blends with the nose.
+Often, this will also be corrected during the ethnic rhinoplasty.

 Preservation rhinoplasty